5.9.3 Debtors' Delinquent Accounts

 Automated Insolvency System (AIS)

-1. Insolvency's Database System.
+1. SCI's Database System.
 The Automated Insolvency System (AIS) database is a standardized control and processing web application used for processing bankruptcy, decedent, assignment for the benefit of creditors (ABC) and receivership cases.
 It provides case inventory, status control, proofs of claim, and exchange of information with the United States Bankruptcy Courts system.

 2. Functions and Capabilities.
 AIS maintains a record of cases, displays data, and generates various documents.
 The software employed in the AIS application has the capability to retrieve, add, or modify data needed to manage a bankruptcy inventory.